Shannon Parker, MN RN

 Biography

 Shannon is an Associate Professor (Teaching) with extensive experience working with undergraduate students in simulation suites, large & small classrooms, and clinical areas.
-She creates authentic learning experiences with students primarily in Term 3 and 4 of the Bachelor of Nursing program.
-Her scholarship focuses on psychomotor skill acquisition, specifically the application of high performance sport knowledge to undergraduate nursing education.
-Shannon has been a faculty member since 2008 and has served on numerous faculty committees.
-Her service now includes the Bragg Creek & Redwood Meadows Wellness Network, Canadian Nurses Association Professional Nursing Associations and Membership roundtable, and Alberta Health Strategic Clinical Networks.
+She creates authentic learning experiences with students primarily in Term 3, 4 and 7 of the Bachelor of Nursing program.
+Her scholarship focuses on psychomotor skill acquisition, specifically the application of high performance sport knowledge to undergraduate nursing education and working with students as partners.
+Shannon has been a faculty member since 2008 and has serves on numerous faculty committees.
+Her service also includes Bragg Creek & Redwood Meadows Wellness Network, The University of Calgary Assessment Principles Working Group, and Alberta Health Strategic Clinical Networks.

 Research